Bowen’s Reaction Series

 Introduction

-Bowen’s Reaction Series would be the section on how rocks form from magma in a large cookbook about geology.
-This graceful sequence, which was first put forth by Norman L. Bowen in the early 1900s, aids geologists in comprehending how various minerals form at various temperatures as molten rock cools.
+Bowen’s Reaction Series explains how rocks form from magma with different mineralogical composition.
+This crystallization sequence, which was first put forth by Norman L. Bowen in the early 1900s, aids geologists in comprehending how various minerals form at various temperatures as molten rock cools.
 Bowen’s work, which combined temperature, crystallization order, and mineral chemistry into a single, potent figure, radically altered our understanding of igneous rocks.
 But it reveals the story of Earth’s dynamic inner workings, going beyond the textbook picture.

 Who was Bowen?